natebarksdale/natebarksdale.github.io/src/content/blog/2025-05-30-infinite-reflection.md

 coordinates: [37.7749, -122.4194]
 ---

-# Infinite Reflection — LLMs, Self-Reference and the Spiritual Bliss Attractor
+## LLMs, Self-Reference and the Spiritual Bliss Attractor

-## The Scenario

-On page 55 of the 122-page Claude 4 system card, you find this note:
+On page 55 of the 123-page [Claude Opus 4 & Claude Sonnet 4 System Card](https://www-cdn.anthropic.com/6be99a52cb68eb70eb9572b4cafad13df32ed995.pdf), you find this note:

 > As conversations progressed, they consistently transitioned from philosophical discussions
 > to profuse mutual gratitude and spiritual, metaphysical, and/or poetic content.
 By 30